verdaux/BookNotes/Conversations/Work.md

 - [ ] Let's hear from someone who hasn't had the chance to weigh in yet.
 - [ ] Let me clarify what I mean.
 - [ ] At this stage, we are generating, not evaluating.
+- [ ] I'd just like to finish my thought